franklinben23/Project-1-posistionoing-and-floating-elements/README.md

 ![screenshot](https://user-images.githubusercontent.com/68623189/100251656-6299d700-2f15-11eb-8504-774e6342aaf6.png)

-This project is a clone from the [NYT article](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0)
+This project is a clone from the [NYT article](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0).
+The main goal was to apply the concepts of positioning using flexbox and float, and replicate the page to make it look like the original.

 ## Built With